 Top Tips for Industrial Soldering, Equipment Maintenance and ESD Protection

 In this edition of Hakko Tech Tips, we will explore some questions we routinely receive regarding best practice for more industrial soldering requirements, such as soldering large metal plates, and explore why ESD protection is so important.
-For more than 60 years, Hakko has designed a wide range of soldering and de-soldering solutions that make quick and easy work of different applications to improve performance, reduce costs and improve work-in-progress.
+For more than 60 years, Hakko has designed a wide range of soldering and de-soldering solutions that make light work of different applications, improve performance, reduce costs and improve work-in-progress.
 So, let’s take a closer look at this month’s topics.

 - Are there specific methods that I should follow for soldering large metal plates?

 For larger, more industrial soldering requirements, it goes without saying that a 65W/70W solder station designed for PCB applications is not going to be powerful enough.
-In these cases, it is likely that a high power system is going to be required, e.g. Hakko FX838 (150W) and FX801 (300W).
+In these cases, it is likely that a high power system is going to be required, e.g. Hakko’s FX838 (150W) and FX801 (300W) Solder Stations.
 If these are still not sufficient then it may even be necessary to pre-heat the assembly before soldering.

 The ‘super power’ 300W FX801 soldering station opens up a whole new world of soldering possibilities.
 It is suitable for soldering PWBs with the highest heat capacity and heat dissipation properties.
 The unit provides tremendous heating performance with its super powered 300W composite heater whilst incorporating a soldering iron handle that is the same weight as the equivalent part used on the FX838 150W station, maximising operator comfort and minimising stress for those jobs that require a higher power iron.
 As with the FX838 it is also compatible with Hakko’s Nitrogen Soldering System when used in combination with an N2 soldering iron, in this case the FX8003.